kernel-community/kernel/docs/module-6/duende.md

 the bad thing
 is to not know what thirst is for.

 We start with what we can learn, test and know: glasses may be used for drinking.
 This familiar kind of conceptual knowledge comes first, capturing attention and anchoring us firmly in one world and way of looking.
 Then there is a movement into _something else_.
 The lens through which we look suddenly becomes apparent, and the waking mind catches a glimpse of an unsuspected reality, far outside its normal boundaries and perceptions.
-It sees that [thirst is to take you to opposite](../../module-0/conversation/#the-thirst-for-truth) so that they may both dissolve in the pure and luminous fact of water.
+It sees that [thirst is to take you to its opposite](../../module-0/conversation/#the-thirst-for-truth) so that they may both dissolve in the pure and luminous fact of water.

 Tracy concludes by saying, "It’s a struggle, literally, not to disappear [...]
 The _duende_ stirs as a way of saying: you will only stay whole by moving — day after day, note after note, poem after poem — from one world to the next.